Fraud Blocker

 Explore secluded Lizard Island, one of the most beautiful islands on the Queensland coast.
 Venture into the crystal-clear waters for swimming and snorkeling or take a walk along the sparkling white beach.
 An energetic guided walk leads to Cook’s Look—from this peak, Captain James Cook was able to sight a navigable passage through the treacherous reef after repairing the HMS Endeavour near Cooktown over 250 years ago.
 The views from the lookout over the reef and islands are magnificent.
 Later, snorkel over giant clam gardens in the lagoon.

-Visit Stanley Island in the Flinders Group and view the isolated Endaen Aboriginal rock art depicting the first sailing ships to visit Queensland shores.
-At Davie Reef, enjoy swimming and snorkeling and observe the large seabird rookery.
+Visit Stanley Island (Yindayin) in the Flinders Group and view the isolated Endaen Aboriginal rock art depicting the first sailing ships to visit Queensland shores, and hear stories from a traditional owner of the Yiithuwarra people.
+At Davie Reef, enjoy swimming and snorkeling, and observe the large seabird rookery.
+Later, visit the Piper Islands Group, a group of 5 low, vegetated cayes abounding with birdlife.

 Tip of Cape York (Pajinka)

 Set foot on the northernmost point of Australia – the tip of Cape York!
-Celebrate with a glass of sparkling at this iconic location as you watch the sunrise over the Gulf of Carpentaria.
-Later visit historical sites at Somerset, Possession Island and Albany Island.
+Celebrate with a glass of sparkling at this iconic location as you watch the sunset over the Gulf of Carpentaria.

 Enjoy a relaxing day at sea with time to attend informative presentations by our guest lecturers.

-Be welcomed by the friendly locals of Elcho Island this morning.
-Meet some of the local artists who have their unique art exhibited in the famous art galleries of the world including the Louvre.
-In the afternoon, visit the community and school of Gawa.
+The friendly locals of Elcho Island proudly welcome you to their community at Galiwin’ku.
+Visit the art center and meet some of the local artists, some of whom have their unique art exhibited in the famous art galleries of the world including the Louvre.

-Anchor in the mighty Liverpool River and travel ashore to explore the Maningrida Art Center, museum, and the local boutique.
-Maningrida is home to a remarkable art center and this is a unique opportunity to purchase sought-after Indigenous artworks and textiles directly from the artists.
+Travel ashore to explore the Djomi museum and the Babbarra Women’s Center.
+Maningrida is home to a remarkable art center and this is a unique opportunity to purchase sought-after Indigenous artworks and textiles directly from the community.

 Cobourg Peninsula, Victoria Settlement